Demoncho/Spy_Game/README.md

 # Spy_Game
-Simple example of SPYFALL game on Russian language.
+Simple example of SPYFALL game on Russian language for Android devices.